- Home

 For some of us, eating a filling meal in the morning isn’t always that appealing – especially if we have to get up really early.
 But not being in the mood for a meal shouldn’t mean you have to miss out on a healthy breakfast and fueling up for the day.

-Whether you like fresh, fruity flavours or the rich, creamy taste of nuts and chocolate, there’s a breakfast smoothie recipe out there that’ll suit you.
-This breakfast smoothie by Fit Foodie Finds contains fruit, oats, almond milk, and peanut butter – and with 12g of protein and 6g of fibre, it’ll hopefully keep you full until lunch.
+Whether you like fresh, fruity flavours or the rich, creamy taste of nuts and chocolate, there’s a breakfast smoothie out there that’ll suit you.
+This smoothie recipe from Fit Foodie Finds contains fruit, oats, almond milk, and peanut butter – and with 12g of protein and 6g of fibre, it’ll hopefully keep you full until lunch.

-For more breakfast smoothie recipes and delicious flavour combinations, check out our article; 7 tasty and nutritious smoothie recipes to kick-start your day.
+For more breakfast smoothie recipes, check out our article; 7 tasty and nutritious smoothie recipes to kick-start your day.
 Or, to see 12 different smoothies being made, you might like to watch the video below.

 5. Nut butter and fruit on toast

-Peanut butter and banana on toast (or in a sandwich) is a breakfast favourite – and for good reason!
+Peanut butter and banana on toast is a breakfast favourite – and for good reason!

-Peanut butter is high in many important nutrients like copper, which is good for bone health, and oleic fatty acids which can help maintain healthy blood sugar, blood pressure, and cholesterol levels.
+Peanut butter is high in important nutrients like copper (which is good for bone health) and oleic fatty acids which can help maintain healthy blood sugar levels, blood pressure, and cholesterol levels.

 Bananas also contain plenty of vitamins, fibre, potassium, magnesium, and copper, and can improve both digestion and heart health.
-When eaten with healthy wholemeal bread, this simple breakfast supplies plenty of protein, fibre, vitamins, and good fats – so it’s a great way to start your day.
+When eaten with healthy wholemeal bread, this simple breakfast supplies plenty of protein, fibre, vitamins, and good fats.

 Nut butter and fruit on toast is also a highly customisable breakfast.
 Why not try swapping peanut butter for almond butter or cashew butter?
-Both are very high in zinc, which plays an essential role in memory and cognition.
-You could also swap bananas for berries, or try adding shredded coconut or a handful of goji berries.
+Both are high in zinc, which plays an essential role in memory and cognition.
+You could also add berries or try sprinkling on some shredded coconut.

-Alternatively, why not skip the bread altogether and make this sweet potato toast with nut butter and fruit recipe from Tasty?
-Sweet potatoes are packed with vitamins and can help protect your body from free radicals that are linked to health conditions like cancer and heart disease.
+Alternatively, why not skip the bread and make this sweet potato toast with nut butter and fruit recipe from Tasty?
+Sweet potatoes are packed with vitamins and can help protect the body from free radicals.

 If you fancy having a go at making your own nut butter, why not watch the video below?